ArenKDesai/Aren-s-Notes/graphics drawing 3d.md

 The algorithm starts by setting all pixels to the maximum depth.
 At this point in a traditional drawing algorithm, the pixels are drawn to the frame buffer at point $(x, y)$ with color $c$ In the Z-Buffer algorithm, the depth $z$ is introduced.
 If the new $z$ is less than the previous $z$, known as $pz$, then the $c$ and $z$ values are updated.
 If not, nothing happens.
 This algorithm is order independent.
 It also requires extra memory (that reads/writes fast).
 However, it doesn't matter as much anymore with caching.
 In a tie, we can decide whether the old or new object stays.
 This is called **Z-Fighting**, where two objects have the same $z$.
+This is what causes flickeri